news4wombats/pragmatism/README.md

 # Readings in pragmatism
-Classic readings in pragmatism and American philosophy, cleaned up and prepared in LaTeX for educational use by P.D.
+Classic readings in pragmatism and American philosophy

+Most are cleaned up and prepared in LaTeX for educational use by P.D.
 Magnus.

+Contributions in Markdown format (for PanDoc) are prepared by Matthew Brown.

 [![Creative Commons License](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)](http://creativecommons.org/licenses/by/4.0/)